baldurbjarnason/this-is-not-a-book/How_did_we_get_here/What_has_been_done.md

 By far the most popular incarnation of new, interactive, text is the web, which ranges from the facile and trivial to the complex and involved.
-News, personal journals, fiction, commentary, recipes, travel guides, tech references, how-to guides - the web has already absorbed large segments of what before was an indivisible part of non-fiction publishing.
+News, personal journals, fiction, commentary, recipes, travel guides, tech references, how-to guides—the web has already absorbed large segments of what before was an indivisible part of non-fiction publishing.
 Digital writing is already a profitable and successful mass medium, all managed without pushing books into extinction.
 To keep